C*: A Coverage Path Planning Algorithm for Unknown Environments using Rapidly Covering Graphs: Introduction

 \subsubsection{\textbf{Escaping Dead-ends}}

-C$^*$ provides an effective strategy for escaping from dead-ends.
-It is possible that the robot reaches a point where there is no unvisited node on the RCG in the local neighborhood, known as a dead-end.
+It is possible that the robot reaches a point where there are no unvisited nodes on the RCG within the local neighborhood, known as a dead-end.
 To escape from the dead-ends, C$^*$ utilizes a dead-end escape strategy, which is built upon a concept of retreat nodes.
 The retreat nodes are all unvisited nodes on the RCG which are adjacent to the visited nodes.
 The dead-end escape strategy searches for the nearest retreat node using the A* algorithm~\cite{hart1968formal} and sets it as the next waypoint.
 Upon reaching this node, the robot resumes the back-and-forth coverage of the remaining area.